2102 - Annual Leave

 Accrual

-A full-time employee who has 11 or more working days of service in a monthly pay period shall earn annual leave credits as set forth below.
-Part-time employees shall receive credits on a pro rata basis and intermittent shall receive credits based on full-time rates once they have reached 160 hours of compensated work.
+Full-time employees who have 11 or more working days of service in a monthly pay period shall earn annual leave credits as set forth below.
+Part-time employees shall receive credits on a pro rata basis upon completion of equal service to one full-time qualifying monthly pay period.
+Intermittent employees shall receive credits based on full-time rates once they have accumulated 160 hours or 20 days of service.

 Accrual Chart for Represented Employees in Bargaining Units 1, 2, 3, 4, 7, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, and 21